Czechs seek to temper solar investment boom

 "You have a lot of people viewing the solar market as a way to lock in high yield without debt."

-The country had registered photovoltaic plants with a combined capacity of 490 megawatts at the beginning of March, compared to 54 megawatts in January 2009, but industry officials have said the figure could rise to 1,000-2,000 megawatts this year.
+The country had registered photovoltaic plants with a combined capacity of 490 megawatts at the beginning of March, including CEZ's 30 MW solar facility now planned, compared to 54 megawatts in January 2009, but industry officials have said the figure could rise to 1,000-2,000 megawatts this year.

-Global solar stocks plunged in January when it emerged the government in Germany — the world's largest solar market — planned to make additional cuts to the tariffs, arguing the industry was overly subsidized and needed to become competitive faster.
+Global solar stocks plunged in January when it emerged the government in Germany — the world's largest solar market — planned German tariff cuts that some warned would spark a bloodbath in the sector, arguing the industry was overly subsidized and needed to become competitive faster.

-Just recently, however, Germany's ruling coalition agreed to delay the cuts in solar power incentives by two months.
+Just recently, however, Germany's ruling coalition agreed to delay the German tariff cuts in solar power incentives by two months.

 The Czech photovoltaic association has called for the reduction to be around 15 percent, warning that anything more could cripple the industry.